 I'm giving this ticket to Nathan because he worked lately in the expression builder, but I don't know if he is the right person anyway.
 Nathan in case just remove your name.

-#5 Updated by Anita Graser over 6 years ago
+#5 Updated by Anita Graser almost 7 years ago

 - Priority changed from Normal to High

 I think this bug is much more important.
 Testing Select by expression, I ran into the following odd situation: I'm

 using the lakes.shp from the QGIS sample data and the following two expressions return different results:

 selects all lakes, even though only one is that big